 Monday to Friday, 8am to 5pm or 9am to 6pm with an hour for lunch.

 Not expected, but appropriate and well received.
 Small tokens for colleagues go a long way to building good relationships.
-Do not open gifts in front of the giver unless invited to do so.
+Don't open gifts in front of the giver unless invited to do so.

 Business culture in Thailand

 Thai business culture tends to be more relaxed than other Asian economic powerhouses, such as China and Japan.
-The value system around doing business in Thailand is, however, governed by one that is similar to these countries.
-As a result, hierarchy, relationships and collective identity are integral to the Thai workplace.
+The value system around doing business in Thailand however, remains similar to these countries.
+Hierarchy, relationships and collective identity are integral to the Thai workplace.

-Strict, unwritten rules define the way that Thai businesses are organised, with senior managers playing an almost paternal role – issuing orders, demanding consultation on all decisions and expecting obedience.
+There are many strict, unwritten rules which define the way that Thai businesses are organised.
+Senior managers play an almost paternal role – issuing orders, demanding consultation on all decisions and expecting obedience.

 Expats from Western backgrounds often struggle to adapt to this management style and can be frustrated at the lack of initiative taken and expected of them.